 - Pat dry two skinless boneless chicken breasts.
 Trim and cut in half if average size or thirds if large.

 - Prep veggies.
-Wash, peel, and cut carrots into slices or ¾ to 1-inch chunks.
-Wash and cut small red potatoes in half.
-If using other potatoes, cut them into ¾ to 1-inch pieces.
+Wash, peel, and cut carrots into slices into sticks or medallions.
+Wash and cut small red or yellow potatoes into ยพ to 1-inch pieces.

-- Toss chicken, potatoes, and carrots into a large bowl and mix with one tablespoon of olive oil, ½ teaspoon each of thyme, basil, garlic powder, and black pepper.
-Add one teaspoon of coarse salt and mix well.
+- Toss chicken, potatoes, and carrots into a large bowl and mix with one tablespoon of olive oil, ยฝ teaspoon each of thyme, basil, garlic powder, and black pepper.
+Add 1 teaspoon of coarse salt and mix well.

-- Prep a 13X18 baking sheet pan with a coat of PAM.
-Spread the chicken and veggies over the baking sheet.
+- Coat a 13X18 baking sheet pan with PAM cooking spray.
+Spread the chicken and vegetables on the baking sheet.

-- Optional: Mix the topping of ⅓ cup Italian breadcrumbs and ⅓ cup grated Parmesan (fresh preferred).
+- Optional: Mix the topping of โ cup Italian breadcrumbs and โ cup grated Parmesan (fresh preferred).
 Sprinkle over the chicken and veggies.

 - Give the chicken and vegetables a light spray of PAM to keep them moist.